mesfind/bioinfo-python/index.md

 root: .
 ---

-# Welcome to Data Science and Cloud Computing course!
+# Welcome to Data Science and Cloud Computing!

 The materials we will work through are a sample of the lessons created for [Data Carpentry](https://datacarpentry.org/python-ecology-lesson/) and [Software Carpentry](http://swcarpentry.github.io/python-novice-inflammation).
 The goal of this section is to demonstrate the utility of Python for working with biological data.